hipagesgroup/chart-hyperopt/README.md

 © Hipages Group Pty Ltd 2019

 Helm Chart to deploy [hyperopt](https://github.com/hyperopt/hyperopt): a Distributed Asynchronous Hyperparameter Optimization in Python
-This complements the [hyperkops](https://github.com/hipagesgroup/hyperkops) repository reared towards running hyperopt in Kubernetes.
+This complements the [hyperkops](https://github.com/hipagesgroup/hyperkops) repository which enables the deployment of hyperopt in Kubernetes.

 ## TL;DR;